MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 For more information, navigate to the [Visual Studio Code overview][DevToolsVSCodeIndex].

-### \"Microsoft Edge Tools for Visual Studio Code\" extension
+### \"Microsoft Edge Tools for VS Code\" extension for Visual Studio Code

-Use this extension to access Microsoft Edge DevTools from within Microsoft Visual Studio Code.
-This extension provides access to the **Elements** and **Network** tools in Microsoft Edge DevTools.
+Use the "Microsoft Edge Tools for VS Code" extension for Visual Studio Code to access Microsoft Edge DevTools from within Microsoft Visual Studio Code.
+This extension provides access to the **Elements** and **Network** tools of Microsoft Edge DevTools.

 Launch Microsoft Edge from the Debug view of Visual Studio Code.
 Use the Debug view in Visual Studio Code, and access Microsoft Edge DevTools from the Debug view in Visual Studio Code.